Facebook pixel goes here

 Increase the sales force

 Another popular workplace myth is that more sales reps will lift sales volume.
 While that sounds logical, bringing in more new faces into a flawed sales and marketing workspace does not solve the core problem.
-It is the process which needs fixing, not the quantity of staff.
+It is the process that needs fixing, not the quantity of staff.

 Generating more leads